PhilipPhil/NASA-Weather-Chrome-Extension/README.md

-# Star Wars Weather Chrome Extension
+# NASA Astronomy Picture Of The Day Chrome New Tab Extension
-This chrome extension displays NASA's astronomy picture of the day.
-It also comes with a weather popup.
+ Fully responsive new tab chrome extension that displays NASA's astronomy picture of the day, as well as satellite images and weather updates on your current location.

 Features:
 - Sets background to NASA's astronomy picture of the day.
 - Links to your most visited websites.
-- Shortcuts to Gmail, Google Images, and the Apps store.
+- Shortcuts for Gmail, Google Images, and the Apps store.
 - Link that takes you to the default new tab page.
 - Google search bar.
-- Fully Responsive Design.
+- Fully responsive design.
 - Popup features that displayes current city, temperature, weather, and geo-location image.
-- Weather update of current location popup icon is clicked.
+- Weather updates of current location with popup.
+- Link for displayed image information page.

 Install:
 - npm install bootstrap